imedu-vr/hubs-docs/azure_hubs_ce_files/installation.md

   * Priority: Use the default (note that lower numbers will be prioritized)
   * Name & description: a clear recognizable name/description for this port setting
 7) Do the same for port range 5349 with TCP, and port range 35000-60000 for UDP
+8) If you are using an external SMTP server, you also need to open up port 587 outbound
+9) If you want to connect to your database remotely (eg. using PGadmin), you may also need to open up port 5432 outbound

 ## Setup container registry for custom client code

 To use a custom client you need to store the docker image somewhere.
 We use the Azure Container Registry for this so everything is in one place.
 The following things need to happen:

 * We need to create a container registry service on Azure

-* The Kubernetes cluster needs to have 'pull' rights from the registry
+* We need to give the Kubernets cluster 'pull' rights from the registry

 * We need access from the command line to push/pull our custom client code

 ### Create the Azure Container Registry service